mandilpradhan/Bypass_CGNAT/Digital-Ocean-(Manual-Installation).md

 ***This tutorial will assume you are running Ubuntu 20.04 on both your VPS and Local Server.***

 ## 1a.
 Locking down your server
-I recommend following a system hardening guide like [this one](https://www.digitalocean.com/community/tutorials/how-to-harden-openssh-on-ubuntu-18-04) or [this one](https://medium.com/@jasonrigden/hardening-ssh-1bcb99cd4cef).
+I recommend following a system hardening guide like [this one](https://www.digitalocean.com/community/tutorials/how-to-harden-openssh-on-ubuntu-18-04), [this one](https://medium.com/@jasonrigden/hardening-ssh-1bcb99cd4cef), or [this one](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server).
 After this, I will assume you have kept sshd running on port 22.
 If you changed the port, pay attention in the following steps and adjust as appropriate.
 ## 1b.
 System config
 Enable forwarding by running:
 ```bash